Curated by Kikrulhounyu Pappino

 About the Mumbai Art Room

 A public charitable trust, the Mumbai Art Room exhibits contemporary art, design, and visual culture from India and foreign countries.
-This organization provides a non-commercial platform for artistic and curatorial practice, one that is experimental, educational, and as accessible as possible to all audiences.
-It is registered officially at the Contemporary Arts Trust with the Charity Commissioner’s Office of the State of Maharashtra.
+Founded in 2011, this organization provides a non-commercial platform for artistic and curatorial practice, one that is experimental, educational, and as accessible as possible to all audiences.
+It is registered officially as the Contemporary Arts Trust with the Charity Commissioner’s Office of the State of Maharashtra.

 For Additional Information

-Please contact Susan Hapgood, Director, Mumbai Art Room, at firstname.lastname@example.org
+For additional information please contact Zasha Colah, Director, Mumbai Art Room, at firstname.lastname@example.org